I’ve missed a couple of days but I’ve decided I’m now just going to “blog

 A lot of ATMs wouldn’t accept our ATM cards from home but we discovered that the ATMs at Seven Eleven stores not only take foreign issued cards but also have an English display.
 There are Seven Eleven stores everywhere all over Japan.

 We also loaded Google Translate on the tablet.
-You can load a language dictionary so that it will work in limited mode when you’re offline, although I’m not sure how helpful it is.
-When Wayne got a blister we tried to ask for help at a chemist shop but nobody understood anything that Google came up with, not even the word “blister”.
+You can load a language dictionary so that it will work when you’re offline, although I’m not sure how helpful it is.
+When Wayne got a blister we tried to ask for help at a chemist shop but nobody understood anything that Google came up with – not even the word “blister”.

 As Steph wrote in her blog post, we loaded the offline maps for the CityPro app for Tokyo, Kyoto and Osaka but the Japanese ones are a bit tricky to use.
 You can usually find large neighbourhood maps near major road intersections and train stations in Japan but don’t assume that the top of the map is north.
 Japanese maps seem to be oriented in the direction you’re looking, so north might be at the bottom or the side.

 If you’re looking for a shop or restaurant, always try to get a screen shot of the little maps that seem to be on every business web site.
 Apart from major roads, most streets in Tokyo don’t have names and it’s all but impossible to find anywhere in Tokyo just by the address.
-But if you have the map and you’re in roughly the right area, show it to the staff at convenience stores who will try to point you in the right direction.
+Even Japanese people have to ask for directions so if you have a map and you’re in roughly the right area, show it to the staff at convenience stores who will try to point you in the right direction.
+In Kyoto, most streets are named and addresses describe the nearest main intersection.

 North/south or east/west?